Ride of a lifetime for Terry

 “Terry looks so much better,” says Lyn.
 “He was actually sitting up really straight in his wheelchair, which is very rare, and he just has a constant smile on his face."

-Thanks for helping us spark joy in the lives of people like Terry and Lyn.
-With your support, our services can continue to help vulnerable people navigate difficult times in life.
+Thanks to the National Disability Insurance Agency (NDIA), our services Local Area Coordination teams can continue to help vulnerable people navigate difficult times in life.

 Related news and stories